 - Turn buyers into brand advocates who rave about your company.

 - Improve your marketing ROI and lifetime customer value.

 The best strategies account for how people interact with your brand at specific stages within the lifecycle.
-Here's an example of how to use different marketing channels throughout the entire cycle.

 Your company may do well with a simple strategy, or you may need to include more touchpoints and channels within each stage.
 For instance, a small art gallery may use social media, email, a website, and events to bring in artists and potential buyers.

 But a major art museum like The Metropolitan Museum of Art will need a more complex marketing strategy to reach its thousands of visitors, attract donors, sell and retain memberships, draw in artists and exhibits, sell retail products, and host events.

 No matter the size, all lifecycle marketing strategies are fueled by content.
 And with 70% of marketers actively investing in content marketing, you can miss out on potential buyers (and profit) if you don't create relevant content for every stage.

 Instead of blindly marketing to the masses, you must be strategic and tie your sales directly to your promotion efforts.
 Let's walk through the strategies you can use at each stage.

 You want to attract as many people within your target audience as possible, so it's time to create highly shareable, highly visible content.
 Awareness strategies include: